reverside/basic-assignment/README.md

+# Tools & Practices

+# Congratulations !!!
+Since you are on this page, it means you have passed through previous 2 levels :
-# Basic Assignment
+* Basic Programming
+* Language Fundamental

 #### Objective:
-Objective of this level, is to ensure that we can deliver a quality solution using a programming language using indutry standard toos and following standard practices.
-At this level, we assume that you know basic programming and you are good at one of the OOPS languages mentioned below.
-So at this level, we will verify that you can apply all your learnings from last 2 levels and you are comfortable with source code management (SCM), build tool and unit testing in your prefered platform.
-At this level if you still don't know about them, then you must learn and get yourself comfortable with them while working with the assignment.
+Objective of this level, is to ensure that we can deliver a quality solution with a programming language using indutry standard tools and following standard practices.
+At this level, we assume that you know basic knowledge of programming and you understands one OOPS languages as mentioned below.
+So at this level, we will verify that you can apply all your learnings from last 2 levels using source code management tool (SCM) like git , build tool like maven/dotnet CLI and can write unit test using a standard unit test library like Junit/xUnit.
+At this level if you still don't know about them, then you must learn and get yourself comfortable with before working on the assignment.

-#####
+##### Process:

+* You will get one week to complete the assignment with all the requirement as mentioned below.
+* You will be evaluated over the assignment given, you will find the assignemnt in assignment.text file here.
+* Your score will based on your understanding over scm, build tool and unit testing practices
+* Standard practices, design practices and clean code practices followed will also impact will score
+* For every mistake or violation of the rule or bad practice you will get -1 score
+* you must score zero to clear this level  and you may get max 2 chances to clear this level.

 #### Tools & Technology :